 Is a shipping address the same as a customer returns address?

-A shipping address the same as a customer returns address are essentially the same thing.
+A shipping address and a customer returns address are essentially the same thing.

 Your shipping address is where you will receive deliveries and also where your customers will return products to you for a refund, exchange, repair, or replacement.